Cancer Prevention must start at home

 Then you stroke the cat and pat the dog; dog collars and flea collars may keep the pests away from your house, but they too have been directly linked with increased levels of cancer, especially in children.
+Many have now removed the chemicals of concern.
 Pet sprays and pet shampoos historically contained pesticides (some have now moved to cut out the worst).
-Dont laugh, but you can always try feeding your cat garlic and brewers yeast instead?
+Don´t laugh, but you can always try feeding your cat garlic and brewers yeast instead?
 Or try rubbing the fur with clove or eucalyptus oil.
 The bugs will move on quickly!

 To reduce the garden bugs, look for more organic approaches: Vinegar pots kill slugs; good old fashioned fly paper still works, French marigolds keep the aphids off garden vegetables, and chickens eat the moth bugs that descend from the apple trees in winter.
 Our Grandparent-food growers all knew this.

 Dont clean your home!

 Ladies - its official.
 You mustnt keep your homes so clean.